petergrace1618/buying-history/README.md

 	Born Again
 	Born Again
 	Headless Cross
 ```

 This was all done on the command line using Cygwin (a Linux emulator for Windows) and the vi text editor.
-And all these files can be found in the `legacy_files` directory.

 In the back of my mind, though, I had a feeling that my XML schema may not be as robust as it could be, but I didn't give it much thought as I was too consumed with the vagaries and vicissitudes of everyday life.
 Then one day something unexpected happened and I was confronted with a stark new reality.